johnnolan/blog/_posts/2018-03-17-preconect-hint-tag.markdown

 This will save you time later on down the request chain when the browser sees these resources and starts to decide how to handle them.

-Below is an example of results using Google Chrome Dev Tools at `Fast 3G` and `Online` options.
+The image above is an example of results using Google Chrome Dev Tools at `Fast 3G` and `Online` options.

 * Fast 3g _with_ preconnect
 * Fast 3g _without_ preconnect